 The History: Mandarin Oriental, Hong Kong

 Mandarin Oriental, Hong Kong is the flagship and first property of the Mandarin Oriental Hotel Group.
 It was believed that Central Hong Kong needed a luxury hotel with deeply-rooted Asian influence and these visionaries could not have been more correct.
 Dignitaries, royal families, and celebrities have passed through grand marble lobby over the last 50+ years and it’s still the place to see and be seen.

 We visited in 2013 during the 50th-anniversary celebrations and I was given these historical photos to use courtesy of Mandarin Oriental, Hong Kong.

 No expense was spared back then, nor is it now.
-In 2006,we were living in Hong Kong when the hotel closed for its massive renovation.
-In any other city, something like this wouldn’t be so life altering.
+In 2006, we were living in Hong Kong when the hotel closed for its massive renovation.
+In any other city, something like this wouldn’t be so life-altering.
 But, this hotel is critical to those who live, work and play in Central Hong Kong that the closure was a BIG DEAL.
-My heart may have sank when first heard but the Hong Kong Stock Exchange held a two minute moment of silence on the day that the hotel closed to mourn the temporary loss of their favorite watering hole.
+My heart may have sunk when first heard but the Hong Kong Stock Exchange held a two minute moment of silence on the day that the hotel closed to mourn the temporary loss of their favorite watering hole.

 A Central Location